BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Covid-Transit-Mapping/README.md

 - Map of Transit Service Changes by Route Between March 2020-May2020
 - Map of Transit Service Changes and MTC Communities of Concern 2018
 - Map of Transit Service Changes and Low-Income Communities using ACS 2012–2016 Data
+- Map(s) of Transit Frequencies by Time of Day

 ## Results